-Dr. Pearse has dual nationality (British and Mexican) and is fluent in both English and Spanish, with a good understanding of both the Hispanic and Anglo-Saxon cultures, as she has family in both Mexico and the United Kingdom.
+Before joining us she participated in a mass spay and neuter campaign in Mexico City under the auspices of the Mexican Government.
+Her professional interests are internal medicine and small animal surgery.
+Dr. Pearse is fluent in both English and Spanish, with a good understanding of both Hispanic and Anglo-Saxon culture, as a result of having family in Mexico and the United Kingdom.